lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     re-define it, or re-specify the settings.
-The *thermo* command is called a second time within the same input, so the previously entered value of *10* will be replaced by the value of *100* as soon as the second run starts.
+The *thermo* command is called a second time within the same input, so the previously entered value of *10* will be replaced by the value of *100* as soon as *PART B* starts.

 ..  container:: justify

-    In the run section, the fix *nve* is used to update the positions and the velocities of the atoms in the group *all* (this is the most important command here).
+    In the run section, the *fix nve* is used to update the positions and the velocities of the atoms in the group *all*.
+Therefore, *fix nve* is the most important command here.

+..  container:: justify

     The second fix applies a Langevin thermostat to the atoms of group *all*, with a desired temperature of 1 and a *damping* parameter of 0.1.
 The number *1530917* is a seed, you can change it to perform statistically independent simulations.
-    Finally we choose the timestep and we ask LAMMPS to run for 10000 steps.
+    Finally we choose the *timestep* and we ask LAMMPS to run for 10000 steps.
 After running the simulation, you should see the following information in the terminal: